 It’s not difficult to imagine arriving in Provence for the first time on February 20, 1888, after two years of struggling to make a living in Paris and being overwhelmed by the incredible light.
 For van Gogh who grew up in Holland with its muted colour palette and luminosity, the comparison to Provence’s radiant beauty was stark.
 This vast change spurred his creative abilities, some might say to obsessive reaches.
 During his two years in the South of France, van Gogh produced over 200 paintings and many drawings.

-Vincent van Gogh spent slightly over a year in Arles where he painted and sketched.
-He spent time socializing with other artists including Eugène Boch, Christian Mourier-Petersen, Dodge MacKnight and Paul Gauguin.
+Vincent van Gogh spent over a year in Arles where he painted and sketched.
+He spent time socializing with other artists, including Eugène Boch, Christian Mourier-Petersen, Dodge MacKnight and Paul Gauguin.
 In December 1888, van Gogh cut off his ear during a raging psychotic episode and gave it to a local prostitute.
 By May 1889, van Gogh’s mental stability had deteriorated to the point where he admitted himself to Saint Paul de Mausole, the asylum, in St Remy de Provence.
-During the next year (May 1889- May 1890) spent in the Alpilles, Van Gogh was highly productive completing some 150 paintings and 100 sketches.
+During the following year (May 1889- May 1890) spent in the Alpilles, Van Gogh was highly productive completing 150 paintings and 100 sketches.

 Follow the Artist’s Trail

-In St Remy-de-Provence, there is a self-guided audio tour available from the Tourist Office for a small fee.
+In St Remy-de-Provence, a self-guided audio tour is available from the Tourist Office for a small fee.
 The walk invites you to walk in the artist’s footsteps.
 The audio includes explanations of several interpretive panels with images of Van Gogh’s paintings that he completed nearby.
-The Musée Estrine located in the heart of old St Remy includes a Centre of Interpretation of Vincent van Gogh, where you can watch a 12-minute film on the artist.
+The Musée Estrine in the heart of old St Remy consists of a Centre of Interpretation of Vincent van Gogh, where you can watch a 12-minute film on the artist.
 Saint Paul de Mausole is well worth a visit to see the beautiful Romanesque cloister and mock-up of Van Gogh’s room.
 It’s also possible to stroll through the field where he painted “Irises” and several other famous canvases.
 In Arles, make time to visit the Fondation Van Gogh, the cloisters of the old hospital and the Roman burial site Alyscamps.

 Discover the works he produced while in Arles:

-Reading on Vincent van Gogh
+Reading about Vincent van Gogh

 Starry Night: Van Gogh at the Asylum by Martin Baily